-All FEP auditing information collected by Environment Canterbury will be considered commercially sensitive information and may be released/reported externally on a catchment basis.
+All FEP auditing information collected by Environment Canterbury will be considered commercially sensitive information and may be released/reported externally on a catchment b at an aggregated level.

-Please note that Environment Canterbury may at any point request a copy of the audit report to undertake its statutory functions to determine compliance with resource consent conditions and carry out enforcement if it is deemed necessary.
+Please note that Environment Canterbury may at any point request a copy of the audit reports to undertake its statutory functions to determine compliance with resource consent conditions and carry out enforcement if it is deemed necessary.
 Any audit report and supporting documents could also be selected during the Auditor's Certification re-registration assessment.

-Irrigation Schemes and Principal Water Suppliers holding a resource consent with a NLL and HWRRP Collectives
+Irrigation Schemes and Principal Water Suppliers holding a resource consent with an NLL and HWRRP Collectives